Droplet motion with contact-line friction: long-time asymptotics in complete wetting: Conclusions and outlook

 where $H_1(x)$ is uniquely determined in \S\ref{qss:weak}.
 On the other hand, if $n\in (3/2,3)$ we are only able to qualify a {\em local} correction:

-It is apparent from our numerical simulation (Fig.~\ref{8-11S} and \ref{9-10S}, second column) that the correction should consist, also in this case, of a globally defined function $H_1$ and $s_1$ as in \eqref{exp-weak-1}-\eqref{bulk1.1_gen_n_bis}, with the same time exponent $\beta$; however, at the moment this is left as an open question.
+It is apparent from our numerical simulation (Fig.~\ch{ \ref{fig:correction-h1}, right}) that the correction should consist, also in this case, of a globally defined function $H_1$ and $s_1$ as in \ch{\eqref{exp-weak-1_bulk1.1_gen_n_bis}}, with the same time exponent $\beta$; however, at the moment this is left as an open question.